applewoodsmokedham/metagraph/memory-bank/activeContext.md

 9. **Client-Side Rendering**: Some components, like the LaserEyesProvider, need to be rendered only on the client-side to prevent server-side rendering issues.
 This requires careful handling of the rendering lifecycle.

-This active context document captures the current state of the METHANE project, focusing on the recent implementation work and the decisions and considerations that are guiding this work.
+This active context document captures the current state of the METAGRAPH project, focusing on the recent implementation work and the decisions and considerations that are guiding this work.